 3. We can speculate a bit about who may be at greater or lesser risk, though…

-While the evidence is either indirect (in this case extrapolated from studies of related areas) or anecdotal/experiential and based on the observations and experiences of midwives, doctors, women and their families, it would appear that less may be more when it comes to interventions.
+While the evidence is either indirect (in this case extrapolated from studies of related areas) or anecdotal/experiential and based on the observations and experiences of midwives, doctors, women and families, it would appear that less may be more when it comes to interventions.

-There is a theory that anything that could interfere with the integrity of the placental site – be it of pharmaceutical origin or related to manual interference such as fundal fiddling or cord clamping or technological interventions like ultrasound – may increase the likelihood of fetal blood entering the maternal bloodstream.
+There is a theory that anything that could interfere with the integrity of the placental site – be it of pharmaceutical origin or related to manual interference such as fundal fiddling or early cord clamping or technological interventions like ultrasound – may increase the likelihood of fetal blood entering the maternal bloodstream.

 4. It was chosen by Time magazine as one of the top ten medical achievements of the 1960s…